The events that took place in 2020 – 2021 remind the concept of a science fiction movie.

 One very common theme during long stay-at-home periods like the quarantine is weight gain and binge eating.

-And during the covid-19 pandemic, this phenomenon was more pronounced than ever.
+And during the Covid-19 pandemic, this phenomenon was more pronounced than ever.

-Many people fearing that supermarkets would shut down took extreme precautionary measures stocking up their kitchen and basement with countless unhealthy and highly-processed foods.
+Many people fearing that supermarkets would shut down took extreme precautionary measures stocking up their pantry, kitchen and basement with countless unhealthy and highly-processed foods.

-That, in conjunction with all the media fear-mongering and global economic uncertainty, made it really tough for most individuals to stay focused and disciplined when it comes to diet.
+That, in conjunction with all the media fear-mongering and global economic uncertainty, made it really tough for most individuals to stay focused and disciplined when it comes to their diet.

 1. Prolonged Daily Fasting